GOES ABI Manager

 You need to register with EUMETSAT to receive the data over EUMETCast.
 Use the EO Portal to register.

-The data is sent on the new EUMETCast transponder, so you might require
+The data is sent on the second EUMETCast service - HVS-1.
+Although this

 Processing the Data - downloading the program

 The current version of the GOES ABI Manager is here.
 It behaves like a simplified subset of my MSG Data Manager.